 3. Appeals cases

-The FSP personally contacts each claimant to establish his identity and inform him about deduction events and third-party assistance.
-If a personal contact is not made, the FSP explains why and undertakes any necessary development.
+The FBU personally contacts each claimant to establish his identity and inform him about deduction events and third-party assistance.
+If a personal contact is not made, the FBU explains why and undertakes any necessary development.
 It returns the completed file, including the completed development, to the requesting office.